deeplearning4j/deeplearning4j/gettingstarted.md

              </repository>
          </repositories>

-6. All dependencies should be added after the tags <dependencyManagement><dependencies> and before they close.
+6. All dependencies should be added after the tags "dependencyManagement" and "dependencies", and before they close.
 Add this dependency to your POM file:

          <dependency>
 			<groupId>org.deeplearning4j</groupId>